atiq-cs/blog/input/posts/shell/pwsh.md

     Major  Minor  Build  Revision
     -----  -----  -----  --------
     10     0      18362  356

+## Misc
+To delete all contents of USB drive (this is dangerous as it deletea all contents and files/dirs from a drive),

+    Remove-Item -force l:\*

 ## Inception to Powershell from pwsh
 Say you have a script named `Bluetooth.ps1` that uses Windows features.
 Hence, it requires Powershell.